 Cash reconciliation entry.
 This entry can take many forms, but there is usually a debit to the bank fees account to recognize charges made by the bank, with a credit to the cash account.
 There may also be a debit to office supplies expense for any check supplies purchased and paid for through the bank account.

 Prepaid expense adjustment entry.
 When recognizing prepaid expenses as expenses, debit the applicable expense account and credit the prepaid expense account.

 Obsolete inventory entry.
 When creating a reserve for obsolete inventory, debit cost of goods sold and credit the reserve for obsolete inventory.
 When inventory is actually disposed of, debit the reserve and credit inventory.

 Fixed asset addition entry.
 When adding a fixed asset to the accounting records, debit the applicable fixed asset account and credit accounts payable.

 Fixed asset derecognition entry.
 When removing a fixed asset from the accounting records, debit accumulated depreciation and credit the applicable fixed asset account.
 There may also be a gain or loss on the derecognition.

 See the preceding accounts payable and accrued expense entries.

 Example equity journal entries:

 These journal entries are intended to provide an overview of the general types and formats of accounting entries.
-For more complex journal entries, it is best to obtain the advice of the company's auditors.
+For more complex journal entries, it is best to obtain the advice of the company's auditors or a CPA.